-Being an underwater welder is not as it’s cracked up to be.
+Being an underwater welder differs from what it’s cracked up to be.
 Sure, the pay is good.
-More than lucrative as welders who do their work underwater can earn between $100,000 and $200,000 a year.
-However, the dangers are very serious as the underwater welding death rate is estimated at around 15%, making it one of the most dangerous jobs on the planet.
+It is more than lucrative as welders who do their work underwater can earn between $100,000 and $200,000 a year.
+However, underwater welding also has a unique set of dangers and risks that can lead to severe injuries or even death for welders.
+The underwater welding death rate is estimated at around 15%, making it one of the most dangerous jobs on the planet.

 Welding by itself is considered a dangerous trade.
 Immense heat, handling various pieces of metals, the possibility of shrapnel flying past your head, and not to mention all the suffocating fumes that directly result from welding.

 But when we add another frightening element into the picture, like water, things get even dicier, particularly if you are completely submerged while doing it.
 There are numerous hazards that underwater welding comes with, many of which can cause permanent injuries and even more that could lead to death.

 Some of the potential risks underwater welders face include the following:

 Mixing electricity and water is never a good thing, particularly when it comes to seawater which contains salt, ions, and various metals.
 Unsuitable equipment used in water welding can easily lead to electrical shocks and death.